Matthew-Taber/ss-docs/security-hardening/enabling-common-criteria-security-hardening/index.md

 ### Configuring Account Lockout

 To access SS, users must login with local or domain credentials.
 To comply with Common Criteria, Secret Server must use "account lockouts" to prevent repeated unsuccessful login attempts.
-Configurable by an Secret Server admin, an account becomes inaccessible after a defined number of unsuccessful authentication attempts until an admin unlocks the user’s account.
+Configurable by an Secret Server admin, an account becomes inaccessible after a defined number of unsuccessful authentication attempts until an admin unlocks the user's account.

 To configure settings for account lockouts: